michael-hahn/django-1/django/splice/README.md

 or class-based), views typically return two types of responses:
 1. `HttpResponse`: Standard `HttpResponse` objects are static structures.
-The *content* of the response, which would be rendered to the user, is a bytestring encoded from a string if necessary.
+The *content* of the response, which would be rendered to the user, is a byte string encoded from a string if necessary.
 The content must contain only trusted data.
-Since Splice checks and stops illegal coercion from any untrusted data, including synthesized data, to trusted data through `str()` (as well as other built-in functions such as `int()` and `float()`, and functions that uses `__str__` such as `print()` and `format()`), the developer must *explicitly* perform untrusted-to-trusted data conversion through `to_trusted()` call.
-Therefore, Splice effectively enforces that the developer checks potentially untrusted data before sending data to the sink; otherwise, `HttpResponse` cannot be rendered.
-2. `TemplateResponse`: From Django's official documentation (also see below), `TemplateResponse` allows decorators or middleware to modify a response after it has been constructed by the view.
-Splice middleware checks the *context* of the response right before the response is rendered.
-Response context is the abstraction where dynamic user data is stored and therefore is where untrusted (and synthesized data) might leak into the trusted sink that is the `TemplateResponse`. `TemplateResponse` and its equivalent are what the developer typically uses to render their content dynamically.
+2. `TemplateResponse`: `TemplateResponse` and its equivalent are what the developer typically uses to render their content dynamically.
+   From Django's official documentation:
    > Unlike basic `HttpResponse` objects, `TemplateResponse` objects retain the
    > details of the template and context that was provided by the view to compute
    > the response.
 The final output of the response is not computed until it is
    > needed, later in the response process.

+   `TemplateResponse` allows decorators or middleware to modify a response after it has been constructed by the view.
+Response context is the abstraction where dynamic user data is stored and therefore is where untrusted (and synthesized data) might leak into the trusted sink that is the `TemplateResponse`.

 Django also defines a shortcut function `render()` that works just like `TemplateResponse` but constructs response context and renders `HttpResponse` directly.
 This is originally designed to circumvent potentially costly middleware inspection and context modification.

-To prevent untrusted and synthesized data leakage, we decorate `render()` to create an additional data checkpoint.
-The decorator works the same way as the middleware and is only used for the shortcut.
+Regardless of the type of responses the developer uses, Splice works with Python's type system to check and stop illegal coercion from any untrusted data, including synthesized data, to trusted data through `str()` (as well as other built-in functions such as `int()` and `float()`, functions that call `__str__` such as `print()` and `format()`, and magic methods that perform type coercion such as `__str__`, `__format__`, `__repr__`, and `__int__`).
+This means that:
+1. For `HttpResponse`, the byte string input *cannot* contain untrusted data, since any call to construct the byte string that involves coercion to string is checked.
+2. For both `TemplateResponse` and `render()`, right before context is rendered but after all decorators and middleware has run, `render_value_in_context()` function in `django.template.base` is called to convert any value in the context to a string to become part of a rendered template.
+During this process, any call to conversion is checked.

+Therefore, we ensure that no untrusted data can leak out of `Response` trusted sinks.

+### Defensive Programming in Views
+The developer must *explicitly* perform untrusted-to-trusted data conversion through the `to_trusted()` method for all untrusted data types.
+This involves, for example, checking if a piece of data is untrusted (since only untrusted types define `to_trusted()`) and calling `to_trusted()` if and only if the untrusted data is *not* synthesized.

+The developer must use this defensive programming strategy on all view functions and classes that they define.

+### Views as Trusted Sinks
+Unlike classic notion of trusted sinks (e.g., in a taint-tracking system where tainted data is not allowed to flow into taint sinks) that are typically enforced at (or right before) I/O (e.g., sockets), we enforce trusted data flow upstream in views.
+We will discuss this difference in more detail in our paper.

 ## Trusted Data Structures
 Trusted data structures are the trusted version of (untrusted) synthesizable